AhmedElsayed200/weather-journal-app/README.md

 ## How to use it
-Run the server then go to "http://localhost:8000/" and finaly inter your inputs (zip code and your feelings about the day).
+Run the server then go to "http://localhost:8000/" and finaly enter your inputs (zip code and your feelings about the day).

 ## How to edit files